real-eren/aoc-2022-day6/README.md

 so in practice one might collect statistics and tune the chunk size at run-time.

 ![chunking gather](./data/plots/gather_chunking_compare_on_dense_inputs.svg)
-The chunking variants are highly effective in practice and would make for a reasonable default.
+The chunking variants are highly effective in practice and make for a reasonable default.

 Other than early solutions, the chunking variant is more resilient to alignment - `gather_avx512_pre`, which has 16 regions,